Our Vice-Chancellor is the University's principal executive officer and is instrumental in determining our strategic direction.

-Dr Michael Spence BA LLB Sydney DPhil PGDipTheol Oxf
+Dr Michael Spence BA LLB Sydney DPhil PGDipTheol Oxford

-He is internationally recognised as a leader in the field of intellectual property theory.
+Dr Spence is recognised internationally as a leader in the field of intellectual property theory.
 His work includes articles and books on both intellectual property law and the law of obligations, with a critical focus on suggested ethical and economic justifications of the existing regimes.